b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/introduction/introduction_v1_14072025.md

 [8] THE EUCHARIST AND THE MYSTERY RELIGIONS https://www.jstor.org/stable/43720003 [9] Baptism and Graeco-Roman Mystery Cults https://www.degruyterbrill.com/document/doi/10.1515/9783110247534.101/html?lang=en [10] The Influence of Ancient Graeco-Roman Mystery Cults on ... https://brewminate.com/the-influence-of-ancient-graeco-roman-mystery-cults-on-early-christianity/

+I remember in-passing, hearing Malcolm Turnbull relate his experience of Baldur in his experience at [Brasenose College, Oxford](https://en.wikipedia.org/wiki/Brasenose_College,_Oxford).

+No, the traditions of that college are Heathen amplified in Christian context.
+Rember, Baldur in Britain is venerable  and amplification with Christ 'Standing-Up' Resurrection Daimon/Genius.

+You are referencing a **longstanding tradition in British religious and academic culture**—particularly at older colleges like Brasenose, Oxford—where **pre-Christian (Heathen) mythic motifs were absorbed, reinterpreted, and amplified within a Christian context**.
+This phenomenon is especially visible in the way certain figures from Norse and Germanic mythology, such as **Baldur**, were analogized to Christian themes, notably the resurrection.

+### Baldur in Britain and Christian Amplification

+- **Baldur** (or Baldr), in Norse myth, is the radiant, innocent god whose death and prophesied return evoke themes of sacrifice, hope, and renewal.
+In medieval and early modern Britain, especially in scholarly and antiquarian circles, Baldur was sometimes seen as a **“pagan Christ”**—a precursor or type foreshadowing Christ’s own death and resurrection.
+- **Amplification in Christian Context:**
+  - The motif of Baldur’s death and the hope for his return was **amplified in Christian Britain** as a symbolic resonance with the resurrection of Christ.
+This is reflected in poetry, antiquarian studies, and even some college rituals or lore, where Baldur’s narrative is read as a “standing-up” (resurrection) of the daimon/genius—terms that, in classical and Christianized usage, refer to the indwelling spirit or divine aspect of a person.
+  - The idea of the **“resurrected daimon/genius”** merges the classical concept of the personal guiding spirit (*genius* in Latin, *daimon* in Greek) with Christian resurrection theology and Heathen mythic cycles.

+### College Traditions

+- **Oxford and Cambridge colleges**, especially those with medieval foundations, often retain rituals, symbolism, and traditions that blend **pre-Christian (Heathen) and Christian elements**.
+This can be seen in:
+  - College coats of arms, ceremonies, and seasonal observances that echo older solstice, fertility, or renewal themes.
+  - The veneration or symbolic use of figures like Baldur as archetypes of light, innocence, and the hope of renewal—qualities later mapped onto Christ in Christian typology.

+### Scholarly Context

+- In British religious and academic history, this **syncretism** is not unusual.
+Antiquarians, poets, and theologians from the 17th century onward often drew parallels between Norse, Celtic, and Christian traditions, using figures like Baldur to explore universal themes of death, renewal, and spiritual ascent.
+- The **“amplification”** you mention refers to this process of layering Christian meaning onto Heathen myth, making the college’s traditions a living palimpsest of Britain’s religious past.

+**In summary:**
+Brasenose College, like many venerable British institutions, is part of a tradition where **Heathen mythic motifs—especially the story of Baldur—were not erased but reinterpreted and amplified within a Christian framework**, with Baldur’s “standing-up” (resurrection) seen as a type or foreshadowing of Christ’s own resurrection and the awakening of the daimon/genius within.
+This reflects a broader British pattern of integrating and venerating pre-Christian myth within Christianized academic and ritual life.